ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

 The Baud Rate is the speed to which (in this instance) the Transmitter module and the Radio Handset communicate.
 It is measured in bits per second.
 Common baud rates include 115200bps (sometimes shown as 115K) and 400000bps (sometimes shown as 400K).

-A Faster or higher baud rate means that the module and radio can talk much faster, further lowering the end-to-end latency of the system.
+A faster or higher baud rate means that the module and radio can talk much faster, further lowering the end-to-end latency of the system.
 However, not all radio handsets or transmitter modules are capable of higher baud rates as this is highly dependent on the hardware.

 Depending on the firmware that is running on your radio handset, you can change the baud rate setting to better suit your setup.

-To get to the baudrate setting on your radio:
+To get to the baud rate setting on your radio:

 === "EdgeTX, Internal Module"